Trump knife crime comments 'ridiculous'

 He added: "We routinely have children under our care, 13, 14, 15 years old are daily occurrences, knife and gun wounds."

-Mr Trump is due to visit the UK this summer, after previously cancelling a trip amid calls for mass protests.
+Mr Trump is due to visit the UK on 13 July, after previously cancelling a trip amid calls for mass protests.

 Referring to London in his NRA speech, Mr Trump, had said they don't have guns.
 They have knives and instead there's blood all over the floors of this hospital.